spatie/laravel-data/docs/as-a-data-transfer-object/request-to-data-object.md

 ## Validating a request

-When creating a data object from request, the package can also validate the values from the request that will be used to construct the data object.
+When creating a data object from a request, the package can also validate the values from the request that will be used to construct the data object.

 It is possible to add rules as attributes to properties of a data object: